When it comes to making the playoffs, the Hamilton Tiger-Cats have been strong recently, making the playoffs in all but three seasons since 2009.

 1. Garney Henley

 Playing for the Tiger-Cats from 1960 to 1975, Henley never played anywhere else in his career.
-He won four Grey Cups with the team, played in seven Grey Cup games, and was the CFL’s Most Outstanding Player in 1972.
-Additionally, he was a two-time Jeff Russel Memorial recipient in 1963 and 1972.
+He won four of seven Grey Cups with the team and was the CFL’s Most Outstanding Player in 1972.
+Additionally, he was a two-time recipient of the Jeff Russel Memorial Trophy (most outstanding player of the Quebec Student Sport Federation) in 1963 and 1972.

 Throughout his career, he intercepted 59 passes for 916 yards and five touchdowns.